edmore/jflickery/README.txt

-jFlickery is a pure JS Flickr API
+jFlickery is a pure JS Flickr API wrapper.